harishbagewadielluru/Cassandra-Keyspace-Size-Monitoring-Scripts/README.md

 script_to_total_size.sh will calculate the size per keyspace per day considering the whole cluster

 script_to_total_all.sh will calculate the size considering all the keyspaces for each day to the range of the days specified in the days and month files

+run script_to_seperate_data_per_keyspace.sh last after running all the scripts to put the data in one csv file for convenience